MehdiMahmud79/Timed-Quiz/README.md

 ![The Password Generator application displays a red button to "Generate Password".](./screen.gif)

-Description
+### The Quiz Description
-- The quiz is made up of 5 questions
+- you will be asked 5 questions.
-- The user has 50 seconds to complete the quiz
+- you have 50 seconds in totall to answer all the questions.
-- Everytime the user selects an answer:
-  - A message tells them if the answer was correct/incorrect
-  - If the answer was incorrect, 10 seconds is deducted from the timer
+- you will be informed if your answer is coreect or wrong.
+- The timer will be deducted by 10sec if the naswer is incorrect.
-- The game ends once the timer hits 0 or the user answers all the questions
+- when you answer all the question s or the timer hits 0 the game will end.
 ```
 The score based on the number of correc answered questions.
 ```